tweedegolf/workshop-embedded-twoparter/material/preface/curriculum.md

 Basically, this workshops enables you to start working on production-like pure Rust IoT projects.

-### Covered topics
+## Goals
+- Get to know commonly used tools for building, debugging and running
+- Sharing code between firmware and host application

-- RTIC
+- Writing task-based applications using RTIC

-- Rust tooling
+## Covered topics
-  - Cargo projects
+- Making the most of Cargo
-  - Knurling-rs
-    - Testing
+- A Rust development environment for IoT
-    - Debugging tools
+- Knurling-rs: tools for ergonomic firmware development
+- Introduction to RTIC
-- Sharing code between firmware and server
+- Sharing code between applications
-  - Making the type system work for you
-  - Serde with postcard
-- The not-so-nice parts
- - Crate stability
- - Availability of SDK's
- - Compile duration

-### Assignment
+## Assignment
-Case: nrf52840 communicating sensor measurements to a Rust service on a host.
+Case: nrf52840 communicating sensor measurements and other events to a Rust service on a host.

 </div>